Pumpkin Macarons

 Instructions

-• Transfer the batter into a pastry bag with a round tip.
-(I used Wilton 12 round tip here).
+• To pipe macaron shells, transfer the batter into a pastry bag, fitted with a round tip.
+(I use Wilton 12 tip.)

-• Pipe the macarons in pumpkin shape on prepared baking sheets.
-(Watch the video above for visuals guide.)
+• Hold the pastry bag at straight 90° angle and pipe the macarons in pumpkin shape about an inch apart on prepared baking sheets.
+(TIP: Download my free macaron template.)
+Watch the video above for visuals guide.

-• While macarons are drying, prepare the pumpkin buttercream.
-In a mixing bowl with whisk attachment, beat the butter until fluffy.
+• In a mixing bowl with whisk attachment, beat the butter until fluffy.
 Add powdered sugar, heavy cream, pumpkin puree, salt and cinnamon.
 Beat until well combined.

 • Transfer the buttercream into a pastry bag and fill the macarons.